 TODAAAAAAYYY....the guy came to assess the bathroom floor.
 They'd laid the tile several months ago and cracks had appeared inbetween.
 No one was sure why.
 After some chin-scratching, it was decided it'd be best to redo it.

-Ms. Cook was so A-R about her work she would sometimes do over a hundred prints to get 25 or thirty into an edition.
+Ms. Cook was so A-R (anal-retentive) about her work she would sometimes do more than a hundred prints to get 25 or thirty into an edition.
 Each color was laid down with its own stencil in a separate pass.
-Most artists' limit their serigraphs to ten or twelve colors.
+Most artists limit their serigraphs to ten or twelve colors.
 Andy Warhol typically used six to eight.
 Michelle commonly used over 40.

 One of the standards of serigraphy is "No white from the underlying paper can show between colors."
 Each color has to lie right NEXT to the other.
 If they overlap, the colors get "muddy;" if there's a gap, it's not quality work.